thewca/wca-documents/documents/policies/external/Scramble Accountability.md

 ## Purpose

 The purpose of this policy is to define standards on how official WCA scrambles must be treated.
 The policy is targeted towards WCA Delegates and organization teams.
-Not fully following the Scramble Accountability Policy may result in disqualification of the affected results, at the discretion of the WCA Regulations Committee or the WCA Quality Assurance Committee.
+Not fully following the Scramble Accountability Policy may result in disqualification of the affected results, at the discretion of the WCA Regulations Committee.

 ## Definition of Terms